timo/zasim/docs/tutorial/simulator_without_cagen.rst

         self.updated.emit()

-In addition to changing the configuration array, we need to emit the `updated` signal to comply with the `zasim.simulator.BaseSimulator` interface.
+In addition to changing the configuration array, we need to emit the `updated` signal to comply with `zasim.simulator.SimulatorInterface`.

 Building the Palette
 --------------------